-- (iii) For structures located less than 100 feet from the highest annual tide level of tidal waters and coastal wetlands: the maximum combined total footprint for all structures within that 100-foot distance may not be expanded to greater than 1,500 square feet.
-The maximum height of any structure within that 100-foot distance may not be made greater than 25 feet or the height of the existing structure, whichever is greater.
-Any portion of those structures located less than 75 feet from the highest annual tide level must also meet the footprint and height limits in Section 12.C.(1)(c)(i), above. - ALTERNATE that could replace both ii and iii, above: For (ii) structures located less than 100 feet, horizontal distance from the normal high-water line of Biscay, McCurdy, Pemaquid and Webber Ponds, the waterways that flow between them, tidal waters, or upland edge of a wetland: the maximum combined total footprint for all portions of those structures within that 100-foot distance may not be expanded to greater than 1,500 square feet.
-The maximum height of any structure within that 100-foot distance may not be made greater than 25 feet or the height of the existing structure, whichever is greater.
-Any portion of those structures located less than 75 feet from the normal high-water line of a water body or upland edge of a wetland must also meet the footprint and height limits in Section 12.C.(1)(c)(i), above. - (iii [or iv]) In addition to the limitations in subparagraph(s) (ii) [and (iii)], above, for structures that are legally non-conforming due to their location within the Resource Protection District when located at less than 250 feet from the normal high-water line of a water body or the upland edge of a wetland: the maximum combined total footprint for all structures may not be expanded to greater than 1,500 square feet.
-The maximum height of any structure may not be made greater than 25 feet or the height of the existing structure, whichever is greater, except that those structures must also meet the applicable footprint and height limits in Section 12.C.(1)(c)(i)[, and] Section 12.C.(1)(c)(ii), [and Section 12.C.(1)(iii)] above. - (d) An approved plan for expansion of a non-conforming structure must be recorded by the applicant with the Registry of Deeds, within 90 days of approval.
-The recorded plan must show the existing and proposed footprint of the non-conforming structure, the existing and proposed structure height, the footprint of any other structures on the parcel, the shoreland zone boundary and evidence of approval by the municipal review authority.
+- (iii) For structures located less than 150 feet from the normal highwater line of a water body or upland edge of a wetland: the maximum combined total footprint for of all portions of those structures within that 150-foot distance may not be expanded to greater than 2,000 square feet.
+The maximum height of any portion of any structure within that 150-foot distance may not be made greater than 30 feet or the height of the existing structure within 150 feet, whichever is greater.
+Any portion of those structures located less than 100 feet from a water body or upland edge of a wetland must also meet the footprint and height limits in Section 12.C.(1)(c)(ii), above; and any portion of those structures located less than 75 feet from a water body or upland edge of a wetland must also meet the footprint and height limits in Section 12.C.(1)(c)(i), above. - (iv) In addition, for structures that are located within the Resource Protection District and that are less than 250 feet from the normal high-water line of a water body or the upland edge of a wetland: the maximum combined total footprint for of all portions of all structures within that 250-foot distance may not be expanded to greater than 2,000 square feet.
+The maximum height of any structure within that 250-foot distance may not be made greater than 30 feet or the height of the existing structure within 250 feet, whichever is greater.
+Any portion of those structures located less than 100 feet from a water body or upland edge of a wetland must also meet the footprint and height limits in Section 12.C.(1)(c)(ii), above; and any portion of those structures located less than 75 feet from a water body or upland edge of a wetland must also meet the footprint and height limits in Section 12.C.(1)(c)(i), above.